Simon Farine: Maccabi Haifa

 Farine decided to play professionally for the 2011–12 season.
 Following a June tryout in South Florida, Simon signed a two-year deal with Maccabi Haifa of the Israeli Super League.
 Head coach Mickey Gorka said: “We were very impressed with Simon Farine in the U.S. tryouts, Simon shined amongst excellent competition at the U.S. tryouts.
 He’s a physical guard, strong rebounder, with a nice touch from mid-range and will add depth to our roster this season."

 Farine struggled to get consistent playing time in his first professional season, as Haifa had numerous veteran guards ahead of him.
 Appearing in 16 games, he averaged 11 minutes a game, scoring 2.3 ppg.

 Hapoel Tivon Megiddo

-Farine headed back to Israel for the 2012–2013 season excited at the opportunity his new team presented.
+Farine headed back to Israel for the 2012–2013 season.
 Shortly after signing with Hapoel Tivon Megiddo, Farine said “Last season I gained invaluable experience practicing and playing with some elite players in Haifa, I am excited to be going back to Israel and I am ready to make an immediate impact with Tivon Megiddo this season.”

-Farine had a reason to be excited at the opportunity in Tivon, as he went on to start all 31 games and rank 3rd in the league in minutes per game at 35.9.
-While the team had an inconsistent season finishing with a record of 8–18, Farine was a steady contributor.
-Showing his continued development, Farine went on to average 15.5 pts, 4.6 reb, 3.8 ast, and 1.4 stls.
-While Farine would have hoped his team would have had more success, he showed his ability to be a premier scorer in the league by leading Tivon-Megiddo to four wins in their final six regular season games, averaging 17.3 pts over that span.
+Farine went on to start all 31 games and rank 3rd in the league in minutes per game at 35.9.
+While the team finished the season with a record of 8–18, Farine went on to average 15.5 pts, 4.6 reb, 3.8 ast, and 1.4 stls.
+Farine led Tivon-Megiddo to four wins in their final six regular season games, averaging 17.3 pts over that span.